arnav108276/Search-Optimization-in-linked-list/README.md

 ### CodeQL Analysis

 This project uses GitHub Actions to automate the analysis of code with CodeQL.
 This helps in identifying potential security vulnerabilities and ensures high code quality.
-The analysis runs automatically on each push and pull request.
+The analysis runs automatically on each push and pull request.The workflow runs everyday at night 00:30am and everytime a commit is been made and checks for any vunerabilities in code
 ![image](https://github.com/user-attachments/assets/8abed6da-38e9-4fc7-b2d2-73b9cbf147c0)
+(Uploaded on October3)

 ### Security Policy